adobe/griffon-plugin-bridge/README.md

 ## Licensing

 This project is licensed under the Apache V2 License.
-See [LICENSE](LICENSE.md) for more information.
+See [LICENSE](LICENSE.md) for more information .